 Under Dube’s guidance, the Kochi-Muziris Biennale also delivered an extensive programme of youth-focused activities underlining the importance of not only looking at established artists of TODAY but urging us to look to TOMORROW by investing in our youth.

 Another biennale highlight is the upcoming Sharjah Biennale led by Sharjah Art Foundation President and Director Hoor Al Qasimi.
 In this issue, we offer a preview of what is to come.
-Titled ‘Leaving the Echo Chamber’, under the guidance of curators Zoe Butt, Omar Kholeif and Claire Tancons, they explore the possibilities and purpose of producing art when news is fed by a monopoly of sources, history is increasingly fictionalised, when ideas of ‘society’ are invariably displaced, and when borders and beliefs are dictated by cultural, social and political systems.
+Titled ‘Leaving the Echo Chamber’, under the guidance of curators Zoe Butt, Omar Kholeif and Claire Tancons, they explore the possibilities and purpose of producing art when the news is fed by a monopoly of sources, history is increasingly fictionalised, when ideas of ‘society’ are invariably displaced, and when borders and beliefs are dictated by cultural, social and political systems.
 ART AFRICA looks forward to visiting Dubai and Sharjah in March.
 In our June issue, we’ll report on how artists from Africa and the diaspora are making an impact at the Sharjah Biennale, Art Dubai and elsewhere in the Middle East.

 Sean O’Toole travelled to Oaxaca in Mexico and provides his insight into the exhibition ‘Hacher Noche/Crossing Night’.
 The exhibition is an exploration of the correlation between Mexico and southern Africa’s shared colonial histories, introducing Mexican audiences to artists from Angola, South Africa and Zimbabwe.
 Themes explored range from death, “narco murders”, to economic prosperity.
-Conceived by Francisco Berzunza, a former Mexican cultural attaché to South Africa, ‘Crossing Night’, which comprised of five exhibitions, artists’ residencies, workshops and an eccentric if generally insightful symposium, is now part of this history of Afro-Mexican encounter.
+Conceived by Francisco Berzunza, a former Mexican cultural attaché to South Africa, ‘Crossing Night’, which comprised of five exhibitions, artists’ residencies, workshops and an eccentric if generally, insightful symposium is now part of this history of Afro-Mexican encounter.

 Ayọ̀ Akínwándé reports back on the inaugural ‘African Crossroads’ gathering in Marrakech.
 Themed “The Fourth Industrial Revolution”, the event brought together, what Akínwándé calls the ‘64-bit Africans’, future-oriented African thinkers and doers “who meet annually to engage and critically reflect on the most cutting-edge entrepreneurial, scientific, artistic and technological developments anchored in African intellectual and technological traditions”.